 In Colorado, public servants have access to information which has not been made public.
 If a public servant uses this information for financial gain, they may be guilty of misusing official information.
-Misuse of official information is a class 6 felony.
+This offense is a class 6 felony.
 The penalties for misuse of official information include up to 18 months in prison and a fine of up to $100,000.
 In this article, our Colorado criminal defense lawyers will address:

-- 1. What is misuse of official information?
+- 1. What is a misuse of official information?

 - 2. Who can be charged with misuse of official information?

 - 3. What are the penalties for misusing official information?